TechsGenius

 To keep calculators trustworthy and usable across projects:

-• Document assumptions (e.g., normality, independence) and expected input shapes.
+• Document assumptions, such as normality or independence, and expected input shapes.

-• Provide example inputs and expected outputs as part of the tool's README or docstring.
+• Provide example inputs and expected outputs in the README or docstring.

 • Automate regression tests that catch library upgrades changing numerical behavior.

-• Monitor performance and add vectorized or compiled paths (Numba) for hotspots.
+• Monitor performance and add vectorized or compiled paths, such as Numba, for hotspots.

 When to use calculators vs. full analysis